CodeYourFuture/fundamentals-course/lesson-2.md

 # Intro To Programming 2

+## Warm up game

+Some students will teach Zip-Zap-Boing to the others.

+## Introductions

+Let's make sure we know each other!
+Ask for a name tag if you don't already have one.

+## Shout out your questions

+Let's make a list of all of the programming questions we'd like to get answered today, and put them on the whiteboard.
+When you have time, put your initials next to the questions that interest you the most.

 ## Solving problems

 Problem solving is a critical skill for programmers, including for experts.
 Often programmers spend most of their day solving problems in their code.
 Learning how to solve problems efficiently is an extremely useful skill.